Are you applying empathy as part of your sales and marketing approach?

 It’s how we do our research, but there’s nothing to say that heads of marketing or marketing teams, sales teams couldn’t do the same thing for their customers, which is to put on paper a straightforward diagram.

-Don’t over-complicate it, a few boxes, couple lines of: here’s our core objectives as an organization.
+Don’t over-complicate it, a few boxes, a couple of lines of our core objectives as an organization.

 What they’re trying to achieve?